-The Institute of Engineering and Applied Technology (IEAT) was established to unify related curricular programs at Bulacan Agricultural State College (BASC).
-It was formally created through Board of Trustees Resolution No. 07-556, approved on August 9, 2007.
+The Institute of Engineering and Applied Technology (IEAT) was established to unify and streamline related curricular programs within the College.
+Its creation was formalized through Board of Trustees Resolution No. 07-556, titled "Revision on the Organizational Structure," approved on August 9, 2007 during a Special Meeting of the Bulacan Agricultural State College (BASC) Board of Trustees at the Commission on Higher Education (CHED) Main Office.
 Engr.
-Liberato B. Silverio served as its first Dean.
+Liberato B. Silverio was appointed as the Institute's first Dean.

 Both institutes remain committed to providing quality education and addressing the evolving needs of the academic and professional landscape.